Erij-Maherzia-BEN-BRAHIM/password-validator/README.md

 # About the password validator
-There is 4 levels of strength are defined:
+There are 4 levels of strength:
 - Vulnerable
 - Moderate
 - Robust